 Many higher institutions have *blocker* installed on their network gateways which may not allow you to use Grammarly.
 But there is a way around it – you can use ‘data’ tethering.
 Spell checking is super fast and does not use a lot of data either.

 Connect your laptop to a smartphone.
 Checking for grammatical errors and spelling mistakes.
 Eliminate any errors in your final work before submitting or publishing it.

 Try it and see how many errors you may have missed whilst proofread your work.

 English as a second language

 From experience – once as a student and even now – English as a second language comes with great difficulty.
 In fact, thinking and writing in English is not an easy task.

 Many students in PNG who also have English as a third or even fourth language have great difficulty with writing in English.
 So, it is important to use the tools and aids that are now available to make blogging enjoyable to you and reading appealing to readers.

 How it works

 Grammarly is easy to use.
 Use your email, Gmail or social media accounts to log in.
-There are two ways to use it: as an add-on on the Chrome browser or as saved URL in ‘favourite’ folder.
+There are two ways to use it: as an add-on on the Chrome browser or as a saved URL in the ‘favourite’ folder.
 Simply copy your work and paste it into Grammarly task-pane.
-Spelling and Grammar check will automatically show the stats of errors ( in red) in your work and suggests corrections.
+Spelling and Grammar check will automatically show the stats of errors ( in red) in your work and suggest corrections.